-You’ve heard the rumours: don’t update your Mac to Catalina or your music applications won’t work.
-I thought that was referring to the ended support of 32-bit applications, but it turns out that wasn’t the only issue in Catalina.
+You’ve heard the rumours: don’t update your Mac to Catalina (or later) or your music applications won’t work.
+I thought that was referring to the ended support of 32-bit applications – which is true (and has no workarounds) – but it turns out that wasn’t the only issue in Catalina.

 Trying to install a few of my favorite VSTs to use in Reaper on a freshly installed Catalina I got this: